 Chest - the same as a bust measurement for women, this is taken around the fullest part of the chest, making sure that the tape measure stays level across the back as well as the front.

-Waist - there can be two waistlines for men; the ‘natural’ waist which is the narrowest part of the body, between the rib cage and the belly button, or the ‘belly button’ waist, which is lower, and often where the waistband of a pair of pants will sit.
+Waist - there can be two waistlines for men; the ‘natural’ waist which is the narrowest part of the body, between the rib cage and the belly button, or the ‘belly button’ waist, which is lower, and often where the waistband of a pair of trousers will sit.

 Inside leg - some will say measure to the floor, others, the ankle bone.
-Really you need to measure to wherever you want your finished pants to sit which is often between the ankle bone and the floor.
+Really you need to measure to wherever you want your finished trousers to sit which is often between the ankle bone and the floor.